Pros and Cons of Being a Self-Employed CEO of Me

 - You will need to provide your own insurance and invest in your own retirement plan

-- May need to purchase new computer, software or other electronic products
+- May need to purchase a new computer, software or other electronic products

 - If your business includes making a craft, handmade item or selling a product, you may need to purchase inventory or supplies.

-- You may need to purchase a business licence in your town or county, may need to consider filing for an LLC or trademark.
+- You may need to purchase a business license in your town or county, may need to consider filing for an LLC or trademark.

 - Space for a home office and / or storage area